AdobeDocs/experience-platform.en/help/intelligent-services/content-commerce-ai/api/keyword-extraction.md

 | LAW | Named documents made into laws. |
 | LANGUAGE | Any named language. |

-These results and the keywords from [!DNL YAKE] are combined then ranked according to their importance before returning them in the response.
+The OntoNotes results and the keywords from [!DNL YAKE] are combined then ranked according to their importance before returning them in the response.

 **API format**